 Status: Ongoing Case

-On June 12, 2014, Labaton Sucharow filed a class action complaint on behalf of consumers and third party payors who purchased, paid for or were reimbursed for prescriptions of combination aspirin and extended-release dipyridamole, a drug manufactured by global pharmaceutical company Boehringer Ingelheim under the brand name Aggrenox®.
-Aggrenox is typically used to lower the risk of stroke in people who have suffered a transient ischemic attack (mini-stroke) or stoke due to a blood clot.
+On June 12, 2014, Labaton Sucharow filed a class action complaint on behalf of consumers and third-party payors who purchased, paid for, or were reimbursed for prescriptions for combination aspirin and extended-release dipyridamole, a drug manufactured by global pharmaceutical company Boehringer Ingelheim under the brand name Aggrenox.
+Aggrenox typically is used to lower the risk of stroke in people who have suffered a transient ischemic attack (mini-stroke) or stoke due to a blood clot.

-Plaintiff alleges that absent the Aggrenox pay-for-delay agreements, generic versions of Aggrenox would have been on the market as early as August 14, 2009.
-This pay-for-delay agreement caused plaintiff and the class to continue paying supracompetitive prices for Aggrenox throughout the class period, beginning August 14, 2009.
+The plaintiff alleged that absent the Aggrenox pay-for-delay agreements entered into by Boehringer and the generic manufacturer, Barr Pharmaceuticals, generic versions of Aggrenox would have been on the market as early as August 14, 2009.
+This pay-for-delay agreement caused the plaintiff and the class to continue paying supracompetitive prices for Aggrenox throughout the class period, beginning on August 14, 2009.

 The case is In re Aggrenox Antitrust Litigation.
 The plaintiff is Pipefitters Union Local No. 537 Health & Welfare Fund.
 The defendant is Boehringer Ingelheim Pharma GmbH.